Ulysses G. McAlexander: World War I

-When the United States entered the First World War in April 1917, McAlexander was promoted to Colonel in May and sent to France to command the 18th Infantry Regiment of the 1st Infantry Division.
+When the United States entered the First World War in April 1917, McAlexander was promoted to colonel in May and sent to France to command the 18th Infantry Regiment of the 1st Division.
 He commanded that regiment during their early tenure in France when it was being trained in tactics by the French Army.
 However, he was relieved of command shortly after.
 It is said that McAlexander was relieved from his command position by General R. Bullard for profanely refusing to believe that the French could teach him anything about war.
 He was sent, instead, to serve with the Inspector General's staff.

-McAlexander was assigned to command the newly arrived 38th Infantry Regiment of the 3rd Infantry Division in May 1918.
+McAlexander was assigned to command the newly arrived 38th Infantry Regiment of the 3rd Division, commanded by Major General Joseph T. Dickman, in May 1918.
 After the regiment was trained in trench warfare and modern tactics, it was moved into the line to help bolster the French positions.
 The French commander, General Jean de Montdésir, wanted to piecemeal the Americans among his troops, but McAlexander would have none of it, and the 38th wasn't budged until the 3rd Division was given a front of its own, in June, near Chateau-Thierry.

 In July, the Germans launched an assault against the Allied line, known as the Second Battle of the Marne.
 A three-hour artillery pounding of the 3rd Division's position announced the beginning of the offensive.
 In the dark of night, boats ferried the first waves of troops from the German Seventh Army.
 In short order, French and American defenses closest to the southern flanks of the river crumbled and were overrun.
 The enemy was so well established on the 3rd Division's right flank that its position should have been untenable.
 As a result, McAlexander's 38th was beset from both sides.
 Apparently, McAlexander had expected just these developments.
 Without yielding his hold on the Marne embankment, McAlexander refused both flanks so that his regimental front stood like a horseshoe, one battalion forward, one on either side.
 The Germans attacks were unsuccessful and the regiment held out, maintaining their position.
 Because of their steadfastness, McAlexander and his 38th Infantry Regiment became known from then on as the Rock of the Marne.
 The German offensive was halted by 18 July 1918.
 For his decisive action, McAlexander received the Army Distinguished Service Medal, the citation for which reads: